 Free Computer Access

-If you do not qualify for a free computer for low income families, or there are no programs for free or cheap computers in your area, you still have options for computer access.
+If you do not qualify for a free computer, or there are no programs for cheap computers in your area, you still have options for computer access.
 Libraries, even in remote geographic areas, often have several computers available for their members.
-It might be necessary to sign up for a designated amount of time prior to usage.
+It might be necessary to sign up for a designated amount of time before using one.
 Community centers or schools may also offer computer access to the public during certain times.
 Visit the library, community center or school in your area to find out whether they offer public computer use.